My Approach to Therapy

 building the skills to move forward

-In our work together, you’ll learn how to:
+In our work together, we focus on:

-tolerate distress without making things worse
+Learning how to tolerate distress without making things worse

 This is not passive therapy.